 For instance, green glue is a viscoelastic compound that, when applied between two layers of drywall or other similar materials, helps to dampen sound vibrations.
 On the other hand, mass loaded vinyl is a high-density thin, yet flexible material that can be attached to walls, ceilings, and floors to add an additional layer of soundproofing.

-A lire aussi : How to Implement Vertical Gardening Systems in Urban Apartment Complexes for Improved Air Quality?
+A voir aussi : How to Implement Vertical Gardening Systems in Urban Apartment Complexes for Improved Air Quality?

 These innovations in acoustic insulation materials are providing effective and accessible solutions for noise pollution in high-density residential areas.